Fact Sheet 494

 The liver metabolizes most ARVs and all protease inhibitors.
 Recreational drugs metabolized in the liver can cause serious drug interactions.

 Excessive alcohol use may weaken the immune system function and threatens the long-term benefits of ARV therapy.
-Alcohol can increase blood levels of abacavir (Ziagen, fact sheet 416) and amprenavir (Agenerase, fact sheet 445).
+Alcohol can increase blood levels of abacavir (Ziagen, fact sheet 416).
 Chronic alcohol use affects treatment adherence by interfering with a person’s ability to stick to a regular ARV regimen.
 Alcohol use may increase the risk of pancreatitis when used with didanosine (Videx, fact_sheet 413)

 Although interactions between cocaine and ARVs are unlikely to increase cocaine toxicity, the cocaine use may decrease ARV effectiveness by diminishing adherence.